 With a Schengen visa you may enter one country and travel freely throughout the Schengen region during the validity of the visa.
 Internal border controls are limited with no or few stops and checks.

 Please note that the UK and Ireland are not a part of the Schengen agreement.

 Do I need Schengen visa?

 If you intend to travel to Europe on a Canada, US, Japan, South Korea or UK/EU passport, you do not need a Schengen visa.
-If you intend to travel to Europe on a China, Nigeria, India, or Turkey passport will require a visa.
-Please note these are not exhaustive lists - check to see if you need a Schengen visa.
+If you intend to travel to Europe on passports from other countries, check to see if you need a Schengen visa.
+Common examples of passport holders requiring a Schengen visa are nationals of China, Nigeria, India, or Turkey.
+This is not an exhaustive list.

 Where do I apply for a Schengen visa?

 You apply for a Schengen visa at the Embassy or Consulate of the Schengen country which is your port of entry in the Schengen area, or the country where you will be spending the most nights on your trip to the Schengen Space.
 If you are only visiting one country on your trip then you apply for your visa at the Consulate of this Schengen country.